go-pg/docs/docs/faq.md

 I recommend to use real PostgreSQL database in your tests.
 To reset state for your tests, drop and create required tables.
 It may take some time, but:

-- code is tested against real database;
+- Code is tested against real database;
-- you don't have to write mocks.
+- You don't have to write mocks.

 To make tests faster consider using following PostgreSQL config: